r-lib/waldo/README.md

     <img src="man/figures/README/unnamed-chunk-8.svg" width="100%" />

-When comparing more complex objects, `compare()` creates an executable code path telling you where the differences lie:
+When comparing more complex objects, waldo creates an executable code path telling you where the differences lie:

   - Unnamed lists are compared by position: